 Each year, thousands of schools and youth organizations from across the United States participate in Say Something Week!
 This week is a time for us to acknowledge the crucial role students play in keeping their communities safe.

 Students are encouraged to be changemakers, to use their voices to ask for help when they see someone struggling.
 Or when they need help themselves.
 And to continue creating a more connected community where no student feels socially excluded.

 It is unsurprising that during a global pandemic and constant political, social, and economic instability, many Americans are finding themselves wrought with anxiety, depression, and overall mental and emotional degradation.

 “Students are losing family members, struggling financially, and unable to find normalcy in everyday life… It is now, more than ever, of utmost importance that we create feelings of connection and unity among young adults.”

 Three out of Four Teens Facing Mental Health Challenges

 Among these individuals are 75% of America’s young adults who, according to the Washington Post, have reported currently struggling with their mental health.
 The Centers for Disease Control and Prevention states that when asking young adults if they had thought about killing themselves in the past 30 days, 1 in 4 said yes.

 It is a chilling reminder that youth are more vulnerable now than they have ever been.
 Students are losing family members, struggling financially, and unable to find normalcy in everyday life.
-They are disconnected from friends, mentors, and relatives who previously were sources of support; unable to participate in sports or other extracurriculars which served as outlets; and with rising COVID cases everyday, countless young individuals are mourning loved ones.
+They are frequently still disconnected from friends, mentors, and relatives who previously were sources of support.
+They’re often unable to participate in sports or other extracurriculars which served as outlets; and with continued COVID cases, countless young individuals are mourning loved ones.

 Sign up for Say Something Week

 Join us!
-Say Something Week will take place between March 1–26, 2021 and schools are encouraged to select a week that works best for them.
-Sandy Hook Promise will recognize participants nationwide, March 1–5, 2021.
+Say Something Week will take place throughout March.
+Schools are encouraged to select a week that works best for them.
+Sandy Hook Promise will recognize participants nationwide, March 13–17, 2023.